kosday/Linkar-Demo-Desktop-App-Java/README.md

 executable in https://kosday.com/resources/

+We advise you to use the Linkar Framework for .NET, CORE, JAVA and C.

 This demo shows the working of a persistent client feeding some Linkar classes and showing the resultant information on some forms

 # MainWindow